awwright/magnode/doc/en/design/server.md

 1. If desired, setup a timer to respond with 408 (Request Timeout) and kill the connection, to close old, lingering TCP connections.
 2. If appropriate, return with 505 (HTTP Version Not Supported)
 3. If desired, and if the server is marked offline or the request would bring the server over capacity (particularly non-safe, non-cachable requests), return 503 (Service Unavailable).
-4. If no Host request-header is provided, return 400 (Bad Request) (required per 14.23)
+4. If the Host header is provided, or if an absolute-uri is provided and it mismatches, return 400 (Bad Request) (required per RFC7320, Section 5.4)
 5. If there is a Content-Type request-header, then:
 	1. If the Content-Type request-header indicates a media type which cannot be handled by the server, return 415 (Unsupported Media Type)
 	2. If a Content-Length request-header is desired from the client but not provided, return 411 (Length Required)